progapandist/rubotnik/README.md

 ```

-"Talking" to the connected user is as obvious as:
+"Talking" to the connected user is as straightforward as it gets:

 ```ruby
 say "Hello!"